soumojit-dev/Python/README.md

 - checks whether a given string is an isogram or not (an isogram is a word or phrase that has no repeating characters)
 56. longest_palindromic_word.py
 - finds the longest palindromic word in a sentence (user input taken)
+57. guessing_game.py
+- simple guessing game which includes a correct guess word and number of chances to guess is also specified

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch